spectral-cockpit/specprepper/README.md

 # Overview

-Preprocessing methods in spectroscopy modeling are mostly empirical.
+For spectroscopy modeling, spectra are typically preprocessed first.
+This is mostly to reduce light scattering and other optical artefacts.

 The goal of {specprepper} is to wrap different signal processing methods and make them more accessible.